Engin1980/fs2020-com-to-vpilot-volume/readme.md

 Once done, you can map your controller to work with those values (e.g. via MobiFlight) to control transmit and volume values.

+Additionally:
+* By default, plane latitude location is used for validation if FS2020 has loaded already and is ready to initialize SimVars.
+This value is checked for non-empty and non-zero value.
+Once detected, the SimVar initialization is executed (see below).
+The default "plane latitude" SimVar can be changed to a different one with the same behavior using `InitializedCheckVar` key in config file.

 **SimVars Init**

 This part was created to initialize custom L-vars (defined in the previous step) on